 - Milk: use regular or dairy-free milk.
 Don’t have milk?
 You can also make overnight oats with water, but they won’t taste as creamy.

 - Greek Yogurt: substitute regular plain yogurt.
 Choose a fat content that works for your overall diet.
 Choose sugar-free varieties and sweeten to your taste.
 Don’t have yogurt?
 Simply leave it out.
 Want to make your overnight oats vegan?
-Simply leave out the yogurt or substitute a plant-based yogurt.
+Substitute a plant-based yogurt.

 - Sweetener: use any variety – agave nectar, brown sugar, honey, or maple syrup.
 You can also use jam, juice, or pureed fruit in place of sweetener.

 - Spices: use any variety of sweet spices – allspice, apple pie spice, cardamom, cinnamon, cloves, ginger, nutmeg, or pumpkin pie spice.

 Base Recipe Variations